admineral/Reactor/README.md

-## Here's a developer version with a simple UI and a new backend.(Sandpack)
+## Here's a developer version with a simple UI with new backend.(Sandpack)

 [For Developers - https://reactor-devs.vercel.app](https://reactor-devs.vercel.app)